WHOIS Domain Lookup for Agencies: Complete Guide

 • Your privacy settings are secure

-It also allows you to track changes, monitor domain availability and detect unauthorized updates, thereby strengthening your domain’s security and credibility.
+It also lets you track changes, monitor domain availability and detect unauthorized updates, thereby strengthening your domain’s security and credibility.

 For security

 Security professionals use WHOIS data to trace the source of malicious activity.
-They analyze ownership records and IP associations to:
+They analyze domain owner details and IP associations to:

 • Identify suspicious domains